stepchowfun/toast/README.md

 command: null      # Shell command to run in the container
 ```

-For convenience, a task can also be represented by a string rather than an object.
+For convenience, a task can be a string rather than an object.
 The resulting task uses that string as its `command`, with the other fields set to their defaults.
 So the following two bakefiles are equivalent:

 ```yaml
 image: alpine